neu-se/CS4530-Spring-2023/Assignments/revised-project-plan.md

   * Sprint 2: Mar 15-Mar 29
   * Sprint 3: Mar 29-Apr 12

 Your work breakdown should take the format of a simple textual list.

+**Mandatory update for all teams:** Even if your work breakdown is entirely unchanged compared to the preliminary plan, please be certain to include updates on all "sprint -1" tasks (those which were scheduled to be completed before the due date of this revised plan).
+Many teams included research/learning tasks in the first week to help inform the rest of the work breakdown: you should be certain to revise your work breakdown based on what you have learned so far.

 ## Submission
-Your project plan should be submitted as a single PDF in GradeScope to the assignment "Preliminary Project Plan."
+Your revised project plan should be submitted as a single PDF in GradeScope to the assignment "Revised Project Plan."
 Each team submits a single document to GradeScope: when uploading the submission, GradeScope will ask you who your teammates are, and then will associate this submission with every member of your team.
 Be sure to tag your team mates.
-This assignment is due Feb 15 at 11am.
+This assignment is due Mar 1 at 11am.

 ## Grading
-The project plan will account for 10% of your project grade, and will be graded out of 100 points.
-The grading of the project plan is further broken down as follows:
+The revised project plan will account for 10% of your project grade, and will be graded out of 100 points.
+The grading of the revised project plan is further broken down as follows:

 ### Introductory problem statement (5 points):
 * Receive full marks if there is a narrative consisting of 1-3 paragraphs that describes a specific problem that your project aims to solve.
 * Receive partial credit if the narrative is present, but does not describe a problem that the project aims to solve

-### User stories (15 points):
+### User stories (45 points):
-Each of the three user stories will account for 5% of your grade on this assignment and will be graded as follows:
+Each of the three user stories will account for 5% of your grade on this assignment and will begraded as follows:
 * Receive full marks if:
   * The user story fits the problem statement
   * The user story satisfies the INVEST criteria for good user stories (construed quite broadly)
   * The user story includes conditions of satisfaction that cover the "normal" expected behavior of the feature, and any relevant error cases
+  * Conditions of satisfaction can be turned into Testable behaviors
-  * The user story or conditions of satisfaction include priority
+  * Conditions of satisfaction are prioritized

-### Work breakdown (80 points):
+### Work breakdown (50 points):
 Your work breakdown will be evaluated holistically on the following rubric:

 #### Coverage of tasks needed (20 points):